Replicating Lavender's Greeks¶

 - American put prices > European put prices (always, because you can exercise a deep ITM put early to earn interest on the strike)

 A BSM approximation for American Greeks is typically within 5% for delta, gamma, and vega.
 Theta on American calls or puts with upcoming dividends can differ 10–15% because the early-exercise boundary reshapes time decay in ways BSM's closed form can't capture.
-For a more accurate independent check, implement a CRR tree — Hull chapters 13 and 21 provide a clear treatment of the math.
+For a more accurate independent check, implement a tree yourself — Hull chapters 13 and 21 provide a clear treatment of the math.

 Worked example: AAPL American call¶